AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 Now your firewall instance is ready to receive packets!

-The next step is to specify which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
-This is done by `Step 8 <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#specify-security-domain-for-firewall-inspection>`_ in the Firewall Network workflow.
+The next step is to specify which network domain needs packet inspection by defining a connection policy that connects to the firewall domain.
+This is done by `Step 8 <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#specify-network-domain-for-firewall-inspection>`_ in the Firewall Network workflow.

-For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Security_Domain_2.
+For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Network_Domain_2.
 Build a connection policy between the two domains.
 Build a connection between Security_Domain_2 to Firewall Domain.

 Launch one instance in Spoke-1 VPC and Spoke-2 VPC.
 From one instance, ping the other instance.
 The ping should go through.

 7. View Traffic Log
 ----------------------

 You can view if traffic is forwarded to the firewall instance by logging in to the VM-Series console.
 Click Monitor.
-Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connected to Firewall Network Security Domain
+Start ping packets from one Spoke VPC to another Spoke VPC where one or both of network domains are connected to Firewall Network network domain.

 8. Additional References
 --------------------------